abdyer/hugo-blog/content/post/2015-04-06-loading-a-list-from-firebase.markdown

 }
 ```

 Aside from this little hiccup, Firebase is hard to beat for easy persistence that automatically syncs across devices.
-I look forward to seeing what [Google](https://www.firebase.com/blog/"2014-10-21"
+I look forward to seeing what [Google](https://firebase.googleblog.com/2014/10/firebase-is-joining-google.html) does with it.